 Loved and were loved,

 John McCrae (May 1915)

 Clifton Cathedral Parish has commissioned a new wildflower garden to remember those who fought for peace in the Great War.
 During WW1 floral shrines were created in thousands of households in the absence of the bodies of their loved ones.
-Our new garden will be our floral shrine to those who gave their lives.
-There will be a monument to the fallen and the Cathedral garden will be formally dedicated on Sunday 29th June 2015 the Patronal Feast Day of Saints Peter and Paul.
+Our new garden is our floral shrine to those who gave their lives.
+There is a monument to the fallen and the Cathedral garden was formally dedicated on Sunday 29th June 2015 the Patronal Feast Day of Saints Peter and Paul.

 BISHOPS’ CONFERENCE Plenary England and Wales Resolution

 To mark the centenary of the First World War and remember all those who lost their lives in the conflict, the Bishops of England and Wales have encouraged the Catholic community to participate in local civic or ecumenical celebrations.
 Bishop Declan will celebrate solemn Requiem Mass in the Cathedral on or near the key dates which have been identified as part of the anniversary celebrations:

 - 31 July 2017 – the start of the 3rd Battle of Ypres (Passchendaele)